 Like all drugs, testosterone is produced in several countries and the injections come in various forms, some more convenient than others.
 These differences in country of origin and the convenience of the medicine dictate the price.
 The cost of therapy may be as little as $200 a month, but it can also be significantly larger depending on your situation and needs.

-Q: How Do You Get a Legal Prescription for Testosterone?
+Q: How Do You Get a Legal Prescription for Testosterone in Florida?

 Q: What About Obtaining Testosterone Without a Prescription?